 Anal dysplasia is a condition in which the cells within a person’s anus have transformed into “abnormal cells.”
 Since these abnormal cells, or lesions, are impossible to detect with the naked eye, the use of high-quality technology and resolution imaging is necessary to effectively treating anal dysplasia.
 At Houston Colon, we strive to stay up-to-date on all the latest and greatest robotic and laparoscopic surgical solutions the industry has to offer.
 We have a reputation in the Houston, TX area for providing the most compassionate and innovative colorectal services around.
 And with a team of double board-certified surgeons on your side, there’s no better team to call when you’re experiencing pre-cancerous conditions such as anal dysplasia.
-To learn more, keep reading or contact us to set up an appointment.

 Cancer Prevention Treatment

 Though dysplasia is not cancer, it is considered a pre-cancerous condition that should be thoroughly treated by medical professionals.
 If these abnormal cells are left untreated, however, they can transform into cancerous tumors.
 Those who have a history of sexually transmitted infection (STI) should be aware of their increased risk for developing anal dysplasia, though anyone with multiple sexual partners should be on the lookout for the following symptoms:

 - Bleeding from the anus